FLOL: Fast Baselines for Real-World Low-Light Enhancement: Experimental Results

-\paragraph{Implementation Details.} We train our method using Adam optimizer (with $\beta_{1}=0.9$ and $\beta_{2}=0.999$) and a learning rate $4\times10^{-4}$ that gradually decreases to $1\times10^{-6}$ using cosine annealing.
+\paragraph{Implementation Details.} We train our method end-to-end using Adam optimizer~\cite{Kingma2014AdamAM} (with $\beta_{1}=0.9$ and $\beta_{2}=0.999$) and a learning rate $4\times10^{-4}$ that gradually decreases to $1\times10^{-6}$ using cosine annealing.
 We use a mini-batch size of 32, considering that we take random crops of size $256 \times 256$ from the original low/high pair of images.
 We perform simple augmentations that include flips and rotations.
-We set to 16 the overall number of channels for each block (or layer) in the network.
-We use an NVIDIA 4090Ti to train our models in $\approx6$ hours.

-We train using the LOLv2~\cite{lol_v2} and LSRW~\cite{hai2023r2rnet} datasets combined, such that the model can learn from more diverse scenes, sensors and conditions.
-We evaluate our model using the standard quality metrics PSNR and SSIM~\cite{ssim}.
+An NVIDIA 4090Ti is used to train our model in $\approx6$ hours.
+We train by using the LOLv2-Real~\cite{lol_v2} and LSRW~\cite{hai2023r2rnet} datasets combined, such that the model can learn from more diverse scenes, sensors and conditions.
+Our model is evaluated using the standard quality metrics PSNR and SSIM~\cite{ssim}.
+We train the model using the following loss function that combines distortion and perception terms: